yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 since it contains sensitive information, not intended to be accessible by all programmers.

-Put it into another *private* Github repository and inform Rultor that he has to fetch it from there:
+Put it into another *private* GitHub repository and inform Rultor that he has to fetch it from there:

 {% highlight yaml %}